11 min read June 24, 2026

-Canthal Tilt Meaning: Positive, Neutral, and Negative Eye Tilt Explained
+Canthal Tilt Meaning: How to Read Positive, Neutral, and Negative Tilt

-A careful guide to reading eye-corner angle without turning one selfie or one feature into a beauty verdict.
+A practical guide to checking eye-corner angle from several good photos without turning one feature into a beauty verdict.

-Canthal tilt compares the outer eye corner with the inner eye corner.
-It is one eye-area cue, not a complete measure of facial attractiveness.
+Canthal tilt compares the outer eye corner with the inner corner.
+Positive, neutral, and negative are descriptive patterns, not attractiveness scores.

 What Does Canthal Tilt Mean?